pyinvoke/invoke/sites/docs/getting_started.rst

     def mytask(ctx, other_args):
         ctx.run("some command")

-This method wraps the builtin `~.runner.run` transparently, but is able to honor CLI flags like :option:`-e` or :option:`-p`.
+This method wraps the same machinery that `~invoke.run` uses, but is able to honor CLI flags like :option:`-e` or :option:`-p`.

 Context objects can also serve as vectors for arbitrary config values -